 If program graduates' educational aspirations include advanced professional training, they will have acquired the theoretical knowledge, research and analytical skills, critical thinking skills and tools for effective writing necessary for successful entry and performance in the increasingly competitive graduate programs in psychology.
 Internship and research experience can be tailored to meet students' graduate training goals.
 Program graduates are prepared to enter graduate training programs in a broad variety of psychological specialties including, but not limited to: clinical and counseling psychology, industrial/organizational psychology, cognitive psychology, guidance counseling, marriage and family therapy, and school psychology.Applied Psychology (BS) Program Objectives:

 For course descriptions, click here.

 Current Farmingdale students wishing to transfer to the Applied Psychology Program must complete an internal curriculum change form.
-Transfer student admission to the Applied Psychology Program is done in the fall and spring semesters each year.
+Internal transfer student admission to the Applied Psychology Program is done in the fall and spring semesters each year.
 The application deadlines for fall and spring admission are October 15 and March 15 , respectively.
 Students seeking admission to the program should have a strong GPA.
 The program is challenging and because of its size, admission is competitive.